How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

 Pest control companies also have the option to obtain additional certifications such as the GreenPro Service Certification.
-This certification is granted once a company has shown that its treatment methods are more environmentally friendly and demonstrated that it also maintains certain other standards, such as up-to-date training for employees.
-A pest control company can also earn other certifications from QualityPro or similar trade organizations to further back up its methods and practices.
+This certification is granted once a company has shown that its treatment methods are more eco-friendly and demonstrated that it also holds itself up to certain other standards, such as up-to-date training for employees.
+A pest control company can also earn other certifications from QualityPro or similar trade organizations to further support its methods and practices.

 Professional Experience and Specialties

-You can get some insight into a company's level of pest management experience by seeing how long it has been in business.
-Local reviews and the company's own website can also let you know whether the company has the experience needed to deal with the specific species of pests that are afflicting your home.
-You can always call the company directly to learn this information if it is not available online.
+You can gain some insight into a pest control company's level of pest management experience by seeing how long it has been in business.
+Local reviews and the company's own website can also tell you whether a company has experience dealing with the specific species of pests that are afflicting your home.
+You can always contact a representative directly to learn this information if you can't find it online.

 Reviews and Recommendations